opendevshop/devshop/install.md

 <strong>NOTES:</strong>
 - Do not try to install devshop on a server that is already in use.
 If you do you will likely have to take manual steps to get it fully functional.
 It's just easier to start with a fresh server.
 - If installing ubuntu manually, do *not* choose "LAMP Server" or any other type.
 The install script & ansible role will install all necessary packages.
+- **Always** run the install.sh script as *root*.
+Using `sudo bash install.sh` may not work, as it uses /root/.my.cnf to track database permissions.

 [1.x](https://github.com/opendevshop/devshop) is now the current stable branch. `0.x` branch is now deprecated!
 Drupal 6 is End of Life.